nzaker/ATOMAP/doc/automation.rst

 Automation of the analysis
 ==========================

-If you are want to study many atomic resolution images of the same type of structure, you can save time and effort by using tools in Atomap for automation, by setting process parameters.
+If you want to study many atomic resolution images of the same type of structure, you can save time and effort by using tools in Atomap for automation, by setting process parameters.
 :py:mod:`atomap.process_parameters` is a module offering classes of predefined process parameters for some types of structures:

 1. Perovskite Oxides (projected along the [110] direction), for all sublattices (A, B and Oxygen)
 2. A Generic structure

-This tutorial will first show how the use of these process parameters make the procedure for finding the full atom lattice more automatic.
+This tutorial will first show how the use of these process parameters to make the procedure for finding the full atom lattice more automatic.
 Currently, predefined process parameters are available for a limited number of materials and projections.
 The last part of this tutorial aims to show how such parameters can be made for new materials.

 Finding atom lattices with process parameters
 ---------------------------------------------

-In this tutorial we will use the predefined process parameter ``PerovskiteOxide110``, and a dummy image designed to look like an HAADF image of the perovskite |STO|.
+In this tutorial we will use the predefined process parameter :py:class:`~atomap.process_parameters.PerovskiteOxide110`  ``PerovskiteOxide110``, and a dummy image designed to look like an HAADF image of the perovskite |STO|.
 It contains various parameters and names for processing a perovskite oxide structure projected along the [110] direction.
 The master function :py:meth:`atomap.main.make_atom_lattice_from_image` takes the atomic resolution signal, process parameters and optimal feature separation.
 This means that you probably need to run :py:meth:`atomap.atom_finding_refining.get_feature_separation` and find the best pixel separation first.